ryanczm/Analytic-Musings/_posts/2022-09-24-thinking-about-thinking.md

 The key skill is to understand a **"situation"**:

 * Understanding the "who" - Identifying the actors in this situation.
 Done by putting yourself into the perspective of the actors.
-A trick is to visualise the actor(s) themselves.
+This requires alot of cognitive load.
+But there is a trick.
+Grouping and hierarchy.
+Identify the groups, then drill down.
 * Understanding the "what/how" - What actions are they taking or have taken?
 Visualising them performing the action.
 * Understanding the "why" - Why are the actors taking these decisions or actions.
 The connecting glue between nodes.
+This also requires load.
+But, by understanding more details about the current situation/past situations, the motivations reveal themselves.

 The trick is to connect to identify who, and figure out why.
 Then connect nodes across time.
 Aka past events/history.

+## Who

 <blockquote>
 <p>My framework is built on two propositions.
 The first is that in situations that have thinking <i>participants</i>, the participants’ <i>views</i> of the world never perfectly correspond to the actual state of affairs.